juanantonio284/my_python_notes/basic_examples_recursion.md

-This code, and a full tutorial can be found at:
+This code, and a full tutorial, can be found at:
 https://realpython.com/python-thinking-recursively/
-Here, I present a condensed version that I find clearer (changed some comments and some variables)
+Here I present a condensed version that I find clearer (changed explanations and some code)

 # Get an intuition of how recursion works